 Sheetal Martine Joseph

-I am a social media professional, content creator and emerging journalist and writer.
+I am a social media professional, content creator, emerging journalist and writer.

 My core competencies include creating content multidimensionally through print, online and visual journalism, trends analysis, research and social media marketing.